LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 If there are no results, it should print an appropriate messages.

 <aside class="aside-pro-tip" markdown="1">
 To do this, you'll need to iterate over a `List` of jobs.
 Each job is itself a `Dictionary`.
 While you can get each of the items out of the dictionary using the known keys ("employer", "location", etc), think instead about creating a nested loop to loop over each dictionary.
 You'll want to use the `Dictionary.Keys` property to do this.
-If a new field is added to the job records, this approach will print out the new field without any updates to `printJobs`.
+If a new field is added to the job records, this approach will print out the new field without any updates to `PrintJobs`.
 </aside>

 #### Implement findByValue